Last updated: 13 August 2020

 Golf buggy if you have one

-Find a policy that offers the right level of cover e.g. if your golf clubs cost £2,000, look for policies that offer at least this amount of equipment cover.
+Find a golf insurance policy that offers the right level of cover e.g. if your golf clubs cost £2,000, look for policies that offer at least this amount of equipment cover.

-Most golf insurance policies can protect you against the cost of:
+Once you've purchased golf insurance, UK policies will usually protect you against the cost of:

 Repairing or replacing your golf equipment if damaged or stolen